willsimpp/willsimpp/README.md

 <h1>Hi, I'm William! <br/>Finance & Equity Research • Data Analytics • Community Leadership</h1>

-<h2>📈 About Me</h2>
+<h2>About Me 📈 </h2>

 I grew up in **Bentonville, Arkansas**, where I’ve watched the city evolve into a global business hub.
-That environment—and discovering the concept of **compound growth** during my freshman year of high school—sparked my passion for **finance, investing, and capital markets**.
+That environment, and discovering the concept of **compound growth** during my freshman year of high school really sparked my passion for **finance, investing, and capital markets**.

 Today, I’m pursuing a **B.S.B.A. in Finance & Supply Chain Management** at the **Sam M. Walton College of Business**.
-I’m driven by curiosity, collaboration, and consistency—values that have guided my work in both finance and community leadership.
+I’m driven by curiosity, collaboration, and consistency values that have guided my work in both finance and community leadership.
 My goal is to combine **data-driven financial analysis** with **purposeful decision-making** to help organizations grow strategically and sustainably.

 ---

-<h2>💼 Experience</h2>
+<h2>Experience 💼 </h2>

 **Equity Research Intern – Garrison Financial Institute** | Fayetteville, AR
 *Sept 2025 – Present*
 - Conduct equity research using the **Bloomberg Terminal** and **FRED** data to analyze companies and market sectors.
 - Collaborate with fellow analysts to prepare reports and ensure consistent, professional deliverables.
-- Develop **DCF valuation models**, integrating macroeconomic and company-level data for investment discussions.
+- Develop **DCF valuation models**, integrating macroeconomic and company level data for investment discussions.

 **Data Analyst Intern – Westfield Outdoors** | Bentonville, AR
 *Jan 2023 – May 2023*
 - Built automated Excel reports tracking **$10M+ in annual sales**, identifying revenue mix, margin trends, and product performance.
 - Streamlined reporting workflows, reducing manual prep time by **30%** and improving forecasting accuracy.
-- Presented insights to **production and merchandising teams in China**, enhancing data-driven planning and budget allocation.
+- Presented insights to **production and merchandising teams in China**, enhancing data driven planning and budget allocation.

 **Teller – First Horizon Bank** | Bentonville, AR
 *June 2025 – Present*